MaheshNat/dotfiles/README.md

 ## Using Weather API For Polybar

-You must fill out scripts/.local/bin/.env.example accordingly in order for scripts/.local/bin/weather to work properly.
+You must create a `scripts/.local/bin/.env` file acoording to `scripts/.local/bin/.env.example` in order for the weather polybar module to work.

 ## Extras